Last updated 18 March 2022

 - approvals for building improvements.

-The Office of State Revenue will advise on the current position of land tax payable on the land or confirm that none is payable.
+The Queensland Revenue Office will advise on the current position of land tax payable on the land or confirm that none is payable.

 The Department of Transport and Main Roads will advise of future development, current proposal and resumption information, and any current proposals or future intentions for roads.